ceph/ceph/doc/man/8/monmaptool.rst

    will create a new monitor map with a new UUID (and with it, a new, empty Ceph file system).

+.. option:: --generate

+   generate a new monmap based on the values on the command line or specified in the ceph configuration.
+This is, in order of preference,

+      #. ``--monmap filename`` to specify a monmap to load
+      #. ``--mon-host 'host1,ip2'`` to specify a list of hosts or ip addresses
+      #. ``[mon.foo]`` sections containing ``mon addr`` settings in the config

+.. option:: --filter-initial-members

+   filter the initial monmap by applying the ``mon initial members`` setting.
+Monitors not present in that list will be removed, and initial members not present in the map will be added with dummy addresses.

 .. option:: --add name ip:port

    will add a monitor with the specified ip:port to the map.